NSSTC/sim-ecs/README.md

 In the case of sim-ecs, prefabs can be used to load entities with their components.

 All loaded entities are tracked and can be unloaded when not needed anymore.
-This is thanks to a grouping mechanism, means that prefabs can be used to design menus, levels, GUIs, etc. which are only loaded when needed and discarded after use.
+This is thanks to a grouping mechanism, which means that prefabs can be used to design menus, levels, GUIs, etc. which are only loaded when needed and discarded after use.
 After all, who needs level1 data when they switched over to level2?

 The same is true for save games, so that when going back to the menu or loading another save, this can be done cleanly.